ha7ilm/rtl_mus/README.md

 ### Permissions on commands
-By changing the source code, one can easily allow and deny particular commands from the clients to be interpreted.
+By changing the source code, one can easily allow and deny remote clients execute particular commands on the <tt>rtl\_tcp</tt> server.
+Commands that are not allowed are simply not forwarded by <tt>rtl\_mus</tt>.

 ### On rtl_tcp crash it fills clients with zeros
 It can be particularly useful to avoid your GNU Radio flowgraph hang when using an OsmoSDR Source block.